InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Introduction

 An early version~\citep{wang2021indudonet} of this work was presented at a conference.
-This paper extends the previous work substantially with following improvements: 1) In previously proposed InDuDoNet~\citep{wang2021indudonet}, the Prior-net (refer to Fig.~\ref{fignet}) is almost a black-box.
-In contrast, in the work, the designed Prior-net (see Fig.~\ref{figwnet}) is finely integrated with empirical prior observations with better interpretability; 2) Compared with the previous InDuDoNet, the network parameters of our InDuDoNet+ are largely shrunk by a simple WNet (see Table~\ref{tabtime}), which accordingly boosts its generalization performance (see Sec.~\ref{sec:genera1} and Sec.~\ref{sec:genera2}); 3) Apart from the datasets adopted by~\cite{wang2021indudonet}, we further validate the effectiveness of the proposed InDuDoNet+ on two additional datasets.
+This paper extends the previous work substantially with following improvements: 1) In previously proposed InDuDoNet~\citep{wang2021indudonet}, {the Prior-net (refer to Fig.~\ref{fignet}) is almost a black-box without fully considering prior knowledge.
+In contrast, in this work, the designed Prior-net (see Fig.~\ref{figwnet}) is finely integrated with empirical prior observations with clearer working mechanism;} 2) Compared with the previous InDuDoNet, the network parameters of our InDuDoNet+ are largely shrunk by a simple WNet (see Table~\ref{tabtime}), which accordingly boosts its generalization performance (see Sec.~\ref{sec:genera1} and Sec.~\ref{sec:genera2}); 3) Apart from the datasets adopted by~\cite{wang2021indudonet}, we further validate the effectiveness of the proposed InDuDoNet+ on two additional datasets.
 Moreover, we conduct more comprehensive experiments on model verification and module analysis in Sec.~\ref{sec:analysis}, and provide the detailed information on network implementation in Sec.~\ref{sec:impdetail}.

 The paper is organized as follows.
 Sec.~\ref{model} provides the dual domain reconstruction model and the corresponding optimization algorithm.
 Sec. \ref{sec:details} constructs the interpretable dual domain network where every network module has specific physical meanings, corresponding to the iterative step involved in the proposed optimization algorithm.
 Sec.~\ref{sec:analysis} analyzes the role of Prior-net and designs a model-driven Prior-net which is integrated with the prior knowledge of metal-corrupted CT images.
 Sec.~\ref{sec:impdetail} describes the network details.
 Sec.~\ref{sec:exp} demonstrates the experimental evaluations to validate the superiority of the proposed network.
-The paper is finally concluded.
+The paper is finally concluded in Sec.~\ref{sec:conclu}.